raspberrypilearning/animated-story/en/step_6.md

 **Test:**

 + Set the `z-index` property of the `h1` selector to `-1`.

-+ Click the **Run** button.
-+ Scroll down.
+**Click Run**

-You will see that the story text appears in front of the heading.
++ Scroll down to see the story text appear in front of the heading.

-Set z-index back to `1` when you are finished testing.
++ Set z-index back to `1` when you are finished testing.

 --- /collapse ---